 - To liaise with other professionals.

-We recognise that SEN includes learning and mental health difficulties, emotional, social, sensory impairments, language disorders and physical disability.
+We recognise that SEND includes learning and mental health difficulties, emotional, social, sensory impairments, language disorders and physical disability.
 Children with educational special needs are identified through observation and ongoing assessment.

 The Inclusion Manager at both the Infant and Junior Schools is Carol Day.
 Should you wish to arrange a time to discuss your child’s learning needs with her the she can be contacted via the school office

-For our School Special Needs Policy and SEN Information Report please click here
+For our School Special Needs and Disability Policy and SEND Information Report please click here

 Information about the Kent SEND strategy can also be accessed via the link below